figo-connect/ios-sdk/README.md

     `/usr/local/bin/carthage copy-frameworks`

-    and an entry for each framework:
+    and an entry for the Figo framework:

-    `$(SRCROOT)/Carthage/Build/iOS/Alamofire.framework`
     `$(SRCROOT)/Carthage/Build/iOS/Figo.framework`